International Talent Support: 2005

-ITS#THREE
+2004

 Yoshikazu Yamagata was among the winners of 2004.
 He would later set up a school in Tokyo that would produce numerous ITS finalists.
 Peter Pilotto was among the finalists.
 In the following years he created the Peter Pilotto brand together with a 2005 finalist, Christopher de Vos.
 Raf Simons was in the jury together with Richard Buckley, Hilary Alexander and Ennio Capasa.
+The winners were: